Day after attacks, JNU becomes rallying cry for pan-India student protests; no arrests yet

 With no face to Sunday night's terror, videos of which did endless rounds of social media and news channels, the tide of anger showed no signs of ebbing.
 Protests against the citizenship amendment act and the attack against students of JNU -- which has seen a 70-day strike against the hike in fees -- segued into one with students joining parties across the political spectrum to call for accountability.

 In New Delhi, the youth wing of the Congress Party took out a torchlight march through central New Delhi.
-In \RNepal , JNU alumni gathered at Maitighar Mandala in Kathmandu to voice their protest, as did students at Oxford University and University of Sussex in Britain and at Columbia University in the US.
+In Nepal, JNU alumni gathered at Maitighar Mandala in Kathmandu to voice their protest, as did students at Oxford University and the University of Sussex in Britain and at Columbia University in the US.

 Samajwadi Party supremo Akhilesh Yadav and BSP chief Mayawati also condemned the violence.
 While Yadav said masked men attacking teachers and students in JNU shows how "low" the government will stoop to rule through "fear" and accused the BJP of using violence and hate to polarise society, Mayawati termed the mob attack shameful and demanded a judicial probe.

 NCP chief Sharad Pawar said JNU students were subjected to a "cowardly and planned attack".
 Bollywood spoke up too.
-"Horrifying", "heartbreaking" and "barbaric" is how many in the film industry, including actors-filmmakers Anil Kapoor, Alia Bhatt, Rajkummar Rao, Anurag Kashyap and Sonam Kapoor Ahuja, described the attack.
+"Horrifying", "heartbreaking" and "barbaric" are how many in the film industry, including actors-filmmakers Anil Kapoor, Alia Bhatt, Rajkummar Rao, Anurag Kashyap, and Sonam Kapoor Ahuja, described the attack.

 The JNU campus was a battle zone with the shattered windowpanes and the shards of glass mute testimonies of the violence the night before.
 As students began cleaning the debris, hundreds of security personnel swarmed the campus - and outside it too -- keeping a watchful eye on the restless crowds that sang songs of revolution and raised slogans.
 Many students also packed their bags and left for their homes.